-All women with GU prolapse, whether they have symptoms or not, should do pelvic floor exercises.
+All women with pelvic organ prolapse, whether they have symptoms or not, should do pelvic floor exercises.
 The exercises may stop mild degrees of prolapse from becoming any worse.
 They may also relieve symptoms such as backache and abdominal discomfort.
 See the separate leaflet called Pelvic floor exercises.
 Your GP may refer you to a physiotherapist with specialised skills in this type of exercise, as it is now recommended that these are done with supervision by an appropriately qualified healthcare professional, rather than on your own.
 Pelvic floor exercises do not work overnight and you should use them consistently for at least four months.

 A vaginal pessary

-A vaginal pessary can be a very good way to manage GU prolapse.
+A vaginal pessary can be a very good way to manage pelvic organ prolapse.
 It may be used by:

 - Women who do not wish to have surgery.